- Trading restrictions – all exchanges aren’t open to all people;

 GROUP 4 – PEPs

-Finally, you might encounter a fair share of difficulties by being a so called PEP.
+Finally, you might encounter a fair share of difficulties if you are a “PEP”.
 The same problems apply if you are a relative or close associate of a PEP.
 PEP is an acronym for “politically exposed person”.
 Politically exposed persons are normally top politicians, Supreme Court judges or people having other prominent public functions.
 So, if you’re the kid of a supreme court judge for instance, you’re a relative of a PEP.

 When an exchange is dealing with a PEP, they must take a lot more customer identification actions than dealing with a non-PEP.
 Many exchanges don’t want to deal with these nitty-gritty things and simply just disallow PEPs from on-boarding as customers.